bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 All the edit tools share a small number of key bindings:

+SHIFT
-* SHIFT: Allows adding to a selection or continue drawing
+  Modifier key to add to selection or start drawing

+BACKSPACE
-* DELETE: Deletes the selected glyphs
+  Deletes the selected glyphs

+ESC
-* ESC: Clear the selection
+  Clear the selection

 .. note::

-   On some shortened keyboards (including MacBooks) the DELETE key is missing and can be toggled by pressing FN + BACKSPACE
+   On MacBooks and some other keyboards the BACKSPACE key is labelled "delete".

 BoxDrawTool
 ~~~~~~~~~~~